 Scenarios

 Secure access: VPC peering connections enhance security by allowing resources in different VPCs to communicate over a private network.
-This avoids Internet exposure and protects against common network attacks such as DDoS attacks.
+This avoids Internet exposure and protects against common network attacks.

-Multi-account connections: Organizations can enable secure communication across VPCs.
+Multi-account connections: You can enable secure communication across VPCs in a multi-account architecture.
 This fosters collaboration among teams and enhances resource-sharing efficiency.

-Disaster recovery: Leverage cross-regional VPC peering connections for data synchronization and backup.
-This ensures data redundancy, disaster recovery, and business stability.
+Disaster recovery: Leverages cross-region peering connections for data synchronization and backup.
+This ensures data redundancy, disaster recovery, and business reliability.

 Requester and accepter